animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 My grandpa was a self-reliant man, but the stress of moving from the Jewish home to that heart doctor's office was extreme.
 My mom was there, and it was a big ordeal just to help him stand amid the kidney problems that were causing him difficulty moving.
 He died that night of heart failure, after that gruelling trial to get to his heart doctor's office.
 That doctor had even asked, "Why was he discharged from the hospital?
 In this condition, he should be in the hospital."

-His heart failed, at least sooner than it would have, due to visiting his heart doctor.
+His heart failed, at least sooner than it would've, due to the trial of getting him to the bus from the Jewish home that took him to his heart doctor.

 In Uzbekistan, primary physicians visited patients, even to their homes.
 That wasn't the case with cardiologists, but American healthcare should try to go a step up from Uzbek healthcare, not a step down.